 Japan’s unmanned H-II Transfer Vehicle (HTV) has passed a NASA flight readiness review and is in final preparations for liftoff from Tanegashima Space Center on its first mission to the International Space Station (ISS) on Sept.
 11 local time.
 On Aug.
 30, the encapsulated vehicle was transported to the Vehicle Assembly Building at Tanegashima, where it is being mated to the second stage of its H-IIB rocket and having the final elements of its pressurized cargo installed.
 The 10-meter ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Japanese HTV Spacecraft Clearing Hurdles For Sept.
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Japanese HTV Spacecraft Clearing Hurdles For Sept.
 11 Launch".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.